ehildebrand/AISTR-activelearning/Task1/README.md

     # on_hypothesis=lambda _: (print("press enter to continue"), input())
 )
 ```
 to enable showing intermediate hypotheses and enable printing the observation table.
 The last line you can uncomment to pause after each intermediate hypothesis, however this is not strictly required.

-Observe the learning process and answer the questions posed in the assignment document.
+Observe the learning process and try to reason about how it works.
+In the next assignment you will need to answer some questions
+about the learning process, but since this example is small and quick to run it may still help you.